Nepal has returned to normal after the recent protests. Book your trek with confidence.

 The trek package only covers bed, breakfast, lunch, and dinner.
 Additional services like hot water/ shower, charging electronic devices, soft drinks, alcoholic beverages, etc., will cost trekkers additional charges.

 It is common for trekkers to experience altitude sickness or Acute Mountain Sickness (AMS) during high-altitude treks like the Gokyo Ri.
-After crossing the elevation of 2500 meters above sea level, the oxygen level and air pressure in the atmosphere begin to decrease.
+After crossing the elevation of 2,500 m above sea level, the oxygen level and air pressure in the atmosphere begin to decrease.
 The symptoms of altitude sickness occur when the body is unable to adapt to the growing altitude.
-During the Gokyo Ri Trek, trekkers will reach an altitude of 5400 meters.
+During the Gokyo Ri Trek, trekkers will reach an altitude of 5,357 m.
 Therefore, there is a risk of altitude sickness during the trek.

 The higher you go, your body seeks more oxygen due to increased metabolism.
 The reduced oxygen level in the body can lead you to experience various symptoms.
 They can range from mild to severe and, in some cases, can be fatal.
 Common symptoms include headache, nausea, dizziness, insomnia, loss of appetite, shortness of breath, rapid heart rate, etc. Trekkers must watch out for these symptoms during the Gokyo Ri Trek.